mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

    into the crate that defines the type.

    For new non-test code this is not a recommended approach.
-   For test code, this can be a useful performance/simplicity tradeoff to make.
+   For test code, this can be a useful performance/simplicity trade off to make.